infonl/dimpact-zaakafhandelcomponent/README.md

 ## Installation

-For instructions on how to build, install and run the ZAC software, please see the [INSTALL.md](docs/INSTALL.md) file.
+For instructions on how to build, install, test and run the ZAC software, please see the [INSTALL.md](docs/INSTALL.md) file.

-## Testing

-Technical instructions on how to use the tool Postman to test ZAC can be found in the [docs/using-postman.md](docs/using-postman.md) file.

 ## End-user manuals